cdl-geneseo/geneseo-dictionary/S/Saratoga.md

 # Saratoga

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Saratoga

 Created by  Unknown User (ejr7) on Nov 16, 2012

 n.
 A shortened form of the Saratoga Townhouses, residential buildings on campus.&quot;My old roommate ripped the chandelier down from the ceiling when she lived in Saratoga.&quot;EReck, S-Z, 2012